 ABOUT MEG CALGARY

-Our monthly lunch talks will henceforth be held in Lecture Room 205, at the Kerby Centre, 1133 7 Ave SW, Calgary, AB.
+Our monthly lunch talks are held in Lecture Room 205, at the Kerby Centre, 1133 7 Ave SW, Calgary, AB.
 The talks will generally be held on the first Friday of the month, but may vary occasionally to avoid conflicts with other events, or to accommodate speaker availability.
 The Kerby Centre is conveniently located at a C-Train station and offers free parking with validation.
 The main entrance to the Kerby Centre is located near the eastern end of the building, adjacent to the C-Train station.
 The Reception Desk can direct you to Room 205.
 If you are using the Kerby Centre parking, please enter your plate number on the computerized console at the registration desk.

 The Calgary Mineral Exploration Group Society is a non-profit association incorporated under the Societies Act of Alberta.
 The mandate of the Calgary MEG is to foster a recognition of the importance of mineral exploration and the development of mineral resources to the province of Alberta.

 The Society endeavours to promote public understanding of the Earth Sciences and the business interests of its members.
 The society offers monthly lunchtime seminars relating to geology and mineral exploration in the province of Alberta, across Canada and around the world.
 We also offer occasional short courses on individual subjects for the professional development of our members.

 Alternatively, you can attend a lunchtime presentation and provide your contact information at the desk, or download the Membership Form and mail it to Calgary MEG, PO Box 1027 Calgary AB T2P 2K4.